 The severity of the syndrome depends on the rapidity of onset of the obstruction and its location.
 The more rapid the onset, the more severe the symptoms because the collateral veins do not have time to distend to accommodate an increased blood flow.
 If the obstruction is above the entry of the azygos vein, the syndrome is less pronounced because the azygous venous system can readily distend to accommodate the shunted blood with less venous pressure developing in the head, arms, and upper thorax.
 If the obstruction is below the entry of the azygos vein, more florid symptoms and signs are seen because the blood must be returned to the heart via the upper abdominal veins and the inferior vena cava, which requires higher venous pressure.

 Once SVCS is recognized, prompt clinical attention is important.
-A diagnosis should be established prior to initiating therapy for the following reasons:
+For the following reasons, a diagnosis should be established before therapy is initiated:

 - 75% of patients have symptoms and signs for longer than 1 week before seeking medical attention.